-If you’ve recently added an SSL certificate to your site, you may expect to see a green padlock when visiting your site, in the URL bar.
-However, you may run into a conflict called “Mixed Content” which means the site is being loaded with SSL (for example https://mydomain.com), but not all the elements loading on your page are being loaded with SSL.
+If you’ve recently added an SSL certificate to your site, you may expect to see a green padlock in the URL bar when visiting your site.
+However, you may run into a conflict called “Mixed Content”.
+This means the site is being loaded with SSL (for example: https://mydomain.com), but not all the elements loading on your page are being loaded with SSL.

 What is Mixed Content?

 A common example of Mixed Content would be when an image, font, or icon is loaded over http://mydomain.com, but the page was requested with SSL (https://mydomain.com).
 This can have one of two effects on your site:

 - The green padlock does appear, but the insecure image or resource does not